Archaeology

 Psychology

-Psychology is the scientific study of the brain and behaviour.
-You will study fundamental areas of cognition such as memory, perception and problem solving alongside your chosen specialist area.
-The biological specialism will explore areas like neuroscience, and neurochemistry – exploring how the brain itself is structured, communicates and processes information and how biological and environmental factors impact this.
+The Biological Specialism will explore areas like neuroscience, and neurochemistry – exploring how the brain itself is structured, communicates and processes information and how biological and environmental factors impact this.
+You will also study fundamental areas of cognition such as memory, perception and problem solving.

-The social and developmental specialism focuses on how our mental abilities grow, change and adapt over the course of our lives.
+The Social and Developmental Specialism focuses on how our mental abilities grow, change and adapt over the course of our lives.
 We will also consider how this is shaped by our environment and social interactions and how we develop personalities.

-Year 2: If you choose to study Psychology with a Biology Specialism OR Psychology with a Social and Developmental Specialism, you will study prescribed modules.
+Year 2: If you continue to study Psychology on either specialism, you will study prescribed modules.

-Year 3: If you study Psychology with a Biological Specialism OR Psychology with a Social and Developmental specialism, you will study a combination of prescribed modules and a choice from a selection.
+Year 3: If you study Psychology on either specialism, you will study a combination of prescribed modules and a choice from a selection.

-Year 4: (MSci) If you choose to study Psychology with a Biological Specialism OR Psychology with a Social and Developmental Psychology Specialism, you will undertake a research project and have a selection of other modules to consider.
+Year 4: (MSci) If you choose to study Psychology on either specialism, you will undertake a dissertation and have a selection of other modules to consider.

 Available with: Biology, Cancer Sciences, Chemistry, Maths, Physics.